MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-permissions-on-database-objects.md

 The following table describes the permissions that can be assigned for specific objects.
 When assigning permissions by using the object types [PermissionSet Object](devenv-permissionset-object.md) and [PermissionSet Extension Object](devenv-permissionset-ext-object.md) these permissions have been shortened.
 The table illustrates the abbreviations used.

-Permissions on `tabledata` is specified with the following abbreviations:
+Permissions on `tabledata` are specified with the following abbreviations:

 |Permission|Description|Abbreviation in AL  |
 |----------|-----------------|----------|